Simon Pengelly by Spin, United Kingdom20 April,2015

 Pengelly Design is a British furniture and product design studio, founded by Simon Pengelly in 1993, that embraces a material and process led approach to problem solving, and an aesthetic that has a lightness, simplicity and timelessness.
 Since its foundation the studio has gone on to secure and complete a variety of national and international furniture, transport and product design projects in collaboration with businesses and manufacturers such as Lapalma, Habitat and Modus, Virgin Atlantic and Joseph Joseph.

-Pengelly’s new brand identity, created by UK based graphic design studio Spin and based around a symbol of vertical and consistently weighted strokes, draws its inspiration from the profile of one of Simon’s chairs, constructed from plywood, and set within the context of an earthy, urban and vivid colour palette of brown, grey and bright orange boards.
+Simon Pengelly’s new graphic identity, created by UK based graphic design studio Spin and based around a symbol of vertical and consistently weighted strokes, draws its inspiration from the profile of one of Simon’s chairs, constructed from plywood, and set within the context of an earthy, urban and vivid colour palette of brown, grey and bright orange boards.
 The project included stationery, box tape, business cards and website design.

 The product of a workshop visit, a simple observation, and a shared love of plywood, Spin’s logo treatment is reductive, abstract yet well-founded in its ideation, and distinctive in its dynamic qualities across stationery.
 Although it draws on the specificity of layering plywood, this appears as a fair reflection of process in general, while its movement from slim to broad form, geometric build and balance of negative and positive space, whether intentional or not, feels like an appropriate acknowledgement of the architectonic nature of furniture.